Improve Production & Capacity Planning

 When world class organizations get it right, they gain the ability to effectively translate the Sales & Operations Plan (S&OP) into predictable constrained supply plans utilizing standard SAP scheduling and capacity capabilities, managing by exception and continuously improving on shop floor KPIs.

-Whether it’s optimizing supply chain performance or implementing additional SAP functionality, Reveal helps organizations improve internal business processes, educate users and deploy the smart use of SAP to achieve sustainable, tangible value.
+Whether it’s optimizing supply chain performance or implementing additional SAP functionality, Reveal helps organizations improve internal business processes, educates users, and deploy the smart use of SAP to achieve sustainable, tangible value.
 By challenging organizations to move away from being transactionally driven and move towards information-users that manage the process and apply knowledge, improvements in agility, service, cost, and inventory performance are achieved.